 If you have an attorney on retainer, ask him for a recommendation for a specialist if he cannot handle your case.
 A lawyer who is familiar with your situation generally will give excellent referrals for specialty lawyers who can handle your situation.
 Your lawyer will help you out since he will want you to be satisfied.

 Do the lawyers you’re considering specialize in your case?
-Whether it be a real estate deal or criminal case, lawyers specialize in it all.
+Whether it be a real estate deal or a criminal case, lawyers specialize in it all.
 You can save time by figuring this out right away.

 Check with your friends and acquaintances for good lawyer referrals.
 You can trust a friend to be true about their experience, although you do have to weigh the fact that it might not mirror your own.